bednaJedna/bq_anonymization_public/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>

+IMPORTANT: This is a public version of the project.
+Feature files and SQL templates were anonymized.
+Also, API connection to BigQuery is not possible.
+Rest of the codebase is intact.

 This projects implements a testing solution using python-behave framework to test, whether ID fields in BQ datasets' tables were anonymized successfully.